🔼The name Leah: Summary

-The names of the sons of Jacob born from Leah's maid Zilpah (Gad and Asher) she names out of intense bitterness.
-So too her fifth son Issachar.
+The sons of Jacob born from her maid Zilpah — namely Gad and Asher — Leah names out of intense bitterness.
+So too her own fifth son Issachar.
 At naming her sixth son, Leah finally seems to express some happiness.
 Zebulun means Glorious Dwelling Place, but it is highly unlikely that Jacob actually finally moved in with Leah.
 It's more likely that she recognized her husband in the six sons she had living with her.

 A poignant note of consolation: Leah was interred in the family grave, together with Jacob, Isaac and Rebekah, and Abraham and Sarah, while Rachel was buried somewhere by the way to Ephrath, a.k.a.
 Bethlehem.
 (Genesis 35:19, 49:30-31).